harness/developer-hub/docs/feature-flags/ff-creating-flag/edit-and-delete-a-feature-flag.md

 * Their default rules or target rules haven't been added to, or updated.
 * They haven't been toggled on or off.

-The time in which a flag is identified as stakle is set by the user.
+The time in which a flag is identified as stale is set by the user.
 If a flag gets stale, and then any of the above occurs, the flag is no longer considered stale.

 To view a list of potentially stale flags: